Roger Goodell: Selection

 When Tagliabue retired, Goodell was one of the candidates in contention for the position.
 In the second and third ballots, Goodell and Gregg Levy were the only candidates to receive votes (Goodell 17, Levy 14).
 Goodell increased his lead to 21–10 after the fourth ballot, falling one vote shy of election, but on the fifth round of voting two owners swung their votes to him to achieve the necessary two-thirds majority (Goodell 23, Levy 8).
 The Oakland Raiders abstained from the voting in each round.

 On August 8, 2006, Goodell was chosen to succeed Tagliabue; he assumed office on September 1, the date Tagliabue was required to step down.

 Actions

 Goodell has said that his primary responsibility as commissioner is protecting the integrity of the game and making it safer—"protecting the shield", as he puts it (a reference to the NFL's shield logo).
 However, some of his actions in this regard have been met with criticism.

-In 2014, Goodell was awarded the third highest honor within the Department of the Army Civilian Awards scheme, the Outstanding Civilian Service Award, for substantial contributions to the US Army community while serving as the NFL commissioner.
+In 2014, Goodell was awarded the third highest honor within the Department of the Army Civilian Awards scheme, the Outstanding Civilian Service Award, for substantial contributions to the US Army community while working as the NFL commissioner.

+On September 6, 2026, NFL owners agreed to a four-year contract extension for Goodell, keeping him as commissioner through the 2030 NFL season.
+The agreement expires March 31, 2031.
+This is his fifth contract extension as commissioner.